-The first few results are the usual links.
+Below is a screen capture - the first few results are the usual links.

 Below that are the podcast results.

-Notice that three audio files show up!
+Notice that 3 audio files show up!
 Listeners can click and listen from the search results page.

 Key search terms help your audience find you.
 If you've optimized your website for SEO, then it's likely that similar terms will work for the podcast as well.